makyo/ally/content/book/_index.md

 > — [Kirkus Reviews](https://www.kirkusreviews.com/book-reviews/madison-scott-clary/allyC/)

 "I felt I was chasing down fractions of the author's soul.
 Chasing them not because I got this to read and review, but because I deeply wanted to.
-So I could put them together and solve an ultimate puzzle whose picture would contain some incompre-hensible beauty."
+So I could put them together and solve an ultimate puzzle whose picture would contain some incomprehensible beauty."

 > — [Linnea Capps](https://www.goodreads.com/review/show/3236700737?book_show_action=true)